rahulbakshee/TechMeIfYouCan/_posts/2020-12-11-Aerial-Cactus-Identification-Kaggle.md

 ### creating a CNN model from scratch
 Creating a model from scratch may not be a good idea always.
 There aren't much samples available all the time for us to fully exploit(converge) a complex model without overfitting.
-Someone (maybe a research institute, tech giants etc.) might have worked on a similar problem and might have trained a huge model for multiple epochs and done a finetunig and later open-sourced the weights of that model.
+Someone (maybe a research institute, tech giants etc.) might have worked on a similar problem and might have trained a huge model for multiple epochs and done a finetuning and later open-sourced the weights of that model.
 So, it's a good idea to create a model from scratch and use it as a base model and then use a pretrained model to get better on the measure of success.

 We will be creating a simple Convolutional Neural Networks(CNN) model using keras layers and its `functional API for Models`.
 We will be using `Adam` (with its default `learningRate=0.001`)as the optimizer,  `binary_crossentropy` as loss and `AUC` as metrics.
 For `Callbacks` we have used `LearningRateScheduler` for learning rate decay and `EarlyStopping` in case the `val_loss` doesn't improve.
 Running it for 20 epochs should be a good start.